Things to do in Rapid City

 Consider visiting Hot Springs, SD to visit the Mammoth Site, home to the largest concentration of mammoth remains in the world.
 The active dig site offers guided tours to watch paleontologist at work and you can even learn excavation techniques yourself.

-Custer State Park
+Custer State Park & Wildlife Reserve

 Fun Activities